This article is for marketers who want to know if using AMP for Email is worth it.

 When subscribers can complete a CTA without leaving the email client, then the road to conversion is shortened.

-Email recipients can RSVP to events, go through image carousels, reply to comments (Google Docs comments, for example) and fill in questionnaires, without even leaving their email client.
+In theory, AMP emails combine personalized, animated, dynamic, and interactive emails into one.
+Email recipients can RSVP to events, go through image carousels, reply to comments (Google Docs comments, for example), and fill in questionnaires, without even leaving their email client.